 15. Cash Flow Before Tax

-Eric Sztanyo, Realtor & Founder, We Buy NKY Houses
+Eric Sztanyo, Real Estate Agent & Founder, We Buy NKY Houses

 Cash flow before tax is simply defined as your net operating income minus your expenses ― debt service and capital expenditures ― but it’s also before income tax.
 As an investor, it is critical to keep an eye on this number because as long as it is positive, everything else can build from there.
 A simple game to help investors learn this concept is Robert Kiyosaki’s Cashflow Game, which is a great tool to help investors learn how to get out of the rat race.

 These are discounted, distressed properties that are generally found through means other than real estate agents and the MLS.
 These properties can be found through online marketing, direct mail, cold calling, or door knocking.
 Homeowners who possess these properties usually are in a distressed situation such as tax delinquency, code violations, probate, foreclosure, divorce, or relocation and they need to sell their house fast, requiring someone to pay cash for their house to avoid delays associated with acquiring a loan from a bank.

 Capital expenditures (capex) refers to items that have a certain life span and are higher cost items to replace but will need to be replaced at some point.
 They help extend the life of the property and are necessary to do to upkeep the property.
 These items can include the roof, windows, and furnace.
 Capex items shouldn’t come as a surprise and should be included in your cash flow calculations to save for these large items.